-To build upon species identification skills acquired during the previous project phase, further training was provided to fisheries staff in the form of lectures focusing on the most relevant species and containing additional biological information (see sample presentation slides, Annex 4).
-More importantly, these skills have been put into practice and consolidated further via direct participation in survey work and data collection.
+To build upon species identification skills acquired during the previous project phase, Whilst the marine biologist was in situ on the island during Jan-Feb further training was provided to fisheries staff in the form of lectures focusing on the most relevant species and containing additional biological information .More importantly, these skills have been put into practice and consolidated further via direct participation in survey work and data collection which includes self lead dive and data collection around Gough this season mentioned in the previous section.

-During this phase of the project, a total of 42 dives involving two Tristan fisheries staff have been completed under a range of conditions at all four islands.
-The diving experience of these two islanders was further enhanced by a formal drysuit training session and a diver rescue skills refresher course.
+During this phase of the projectthree Tristan fisheries staff have carried out advanced ocean surveys which have been completed under a range of conditions at all four islands and in particular around the remotest island of Gough.
+The diving experience of these three islanders was further enhanced by a formal drysuit training session and a diver rescue skills refresher course which is essential if they are going to carry on doing unsupervised subtidal monitoring and surveys beyond the end of the project.

-An assessment of the observer programme operated by the fisheries department on the FV Edinburgh was carried out resulting in an updated format for observer reports and the introduction and training of bycatch monitoring as part of the observers duties.
-Training on data handling, analysis and storage were also given to key department employees.
+An assessment of the vessel based observer programme operated by the fisheries department on the FV Edinburgh was carried out and a full review was undertaken of last years protocol resulting in an updated format for observer reports and the introduction and training of bycatch monitoring as part of the observers duties.
+Further training on data handling, analysis and storage were also given to key department employees.

 Ensuring fishing vessel operators licensed in Tristan da Cunha waters fish in a responsible manner under strict controls is a vital part of sustainable managing of the marine environment.
 To help implement these controls project staff worked with the fisheries department to update license agreements and fishing regulations issued by the fisheries department to trawlers and longliners operating in the Tristan da Cunha Maritime Zone.
-The new regulations were drawn up in accordance with best practice, UK law and Regional Management Fisheries Organisations guidelines.
+The new regulations were drawn up in accordance with best practice, UK law and Regional Management Fisheries Organisations guidelines and these are now rolled out and standard practice with the Tristan fisheries department.